 Variety artiste. b.
 Hull, Yorkshire.
 Member of the variety double act of Rupert Hazell and Elsie Day.
-Address: 94, Maple Road, Surbiton, Phone: Elmbridge 6137.
-Studied singing in London and Paris, and had considerable success as a concert plat-Soprano.
-First engagement was with Seymour Hicks at the Adelphi Theatre.
+Address: 94, Maple Road, Surbiton, Surrey.
+Phone: Elmbridge 6137.
+Studied singing in London and Paris, and had considerable success as a concert platform Soprano.
+First theatrical engagement was with Seymour Hicks at the Adelphi Theatre.
 Was booked by Rupert Hazell for a revue he was producing for Julian Wylie in 1924.
-The engagement led to marriage to, and radio and variety partnership with.
+The engagement led to marriage to, and radio and variety partnership with,